haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 easily and have some stability guarantees.

 ## Prior Art and Related Efforts
+TODO: describe why previous efforts didn't succeed.
+How is this proposal different?

 This [issue](https://github.com/haskell/cabal/issues/7544) is tracked on the cabal bug tracker.
 Essentially this proposal attempts to "solve" that issue.
 As can be seen in the issue, there have been previous attempts,